actionhero/actionhero/tutorials/typescript.md

 A number of things have been moved off of the API object to simlify thier use by creating import/export modules you can require directly.
 In this way, you can get type hinting for various parts of actionhro!
 This is a logical seperation between `initailziers` - code that excecutes when your server boots up and loads or connects vs `modules` which provide an API for you to use in your code.

 For example, the `task` system has been split into 2 parts - both a `module` and `initializer`.
-The initializer continues to load your tasks into `api.tasks.tasks`, but doesn't expose any methods for you to use.
+The initializer continues to load your tasks into `api.tasks.tasks`, but doesn’t expose any methods for you to use.
 Now, when you wan to call `task.enqueue()` you load it from the module via `import {task} from 'actionhero'`

+The `initialize`, `start`, and `stop` methods of your initializers will now be passed `config`.
+This is helpful in the off chance you are modifying `config` and cannot rely on the static export of that information (this is rare).

 ### Removed from the API object and are now directly exported by Actionhero as modules: